 This is the first step in the preparation of your GROMACS system.
 In the Model group box, you can select your force field from a list of available force fields.
 Each force field proposes water models which can be used to describe water molecules if you want to simulate your structure in explicit water.
 Also, each force field has positive and negative ions for the neutralization of your system.
 Concerning hydrogen atoms, we recommend you to ignore the ones already present in your structure, GROMACS will then add them using the selected force field naming convention (because not all the present force fields have the same H atoms naming convention).

 GROMACS automatically centers your structure inside the box and computes the box dimensions based on structure-box edge minimum distance.
 This distance represents the distance between the “outer” atom of the structure in each axis and the box edge.
 In SAMSON, you have the possibility to refine the box dimensions of your system before launching the preparation based on the distance between the structure and the box.
 The length of the box can then be modified to increase or decrease the box size.
 To help you define the box dimensions, the structure diameter (the largest distance between atoms) is displayed.
-You can also prepare your system without modifying your box size before hand.
+You can also prepare your system without modifying your box size beforehand.
 In this case, the box dimensions will be set automatically based on the distance between the structure and the box.

-Note that, when using periodic boundary conditions, a box edge distance of 1.0 nm minimum is recommended to avoid the structure to see its periodic image during simulation.
-Specifying a solute-box distance of 1.0 nm will mean that there are at least 2.0 nm between any two periodic images of a protein.
+Note that, when using periodic boundary conditions, a box edge distance of 1.0 nm minimum is recommended to avoid the structure to see its periodic image during the simulation.
+Specifying a solute-box distance of 1.0 nm will mean that there is at least 2.0 nm between any two periodic images of a protein.
 This distance will be sufficient for just about any cutoff scheme commonly used in simulations.
 For now, only cubic boxes can be defined in SAMSON but other GROMACS box shapes (like the rhombic dodecahedron) will be added in the future version of the element.